14 Types of Video Content Every Marketer Should Master

 Your user base is a goldmine of knowledge, so dig into forums and social media to see what they’re creating or sharing in relation to your product.
 Try partnering up with influencers and fans to promote their videos, or extract clips to produce your own video, thanking them for their efforts — this is a great way to engage your community!

-Created by a Notion user, this video guides the audience through how the product can be used by content creators to streamline their process.
-Full of tips, screencasts, and step-by-step instructions, this is a great example of how user-generated content can be leveraged to authentically promote your brand.
+• Created by a Notion user, this video is a great example of how user-generated content (UGC) can be leveraged to authentically promote any brand.

 12. Quarterly recap videos to celebrate wins and promote new projects